arnesson/cordova-plugin-firebase/README.md

 Fetch Remote Config parameter values for your app:

 **Parameters**:
-- {integer} cacheExpirationSeconds (optional) - cache expiration in seconds
+- {integer} cacheExpirationSeconds (optional) - cache expiration in seconds.
+According to [the documentation](https://firebase.google.com/docs/remote-config/use-config-web#throttling) the default behavior is to cache for 12 hours, so if you want to quickly detect changes make sure you set this value.
 - {function} success - callback function on successfully fetching remote config
 - {function} error - callback function which will be passed a {string} error message as an argument